samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-settings.md

 **Primary Producer:** Select the producer box if you are a producer.

 {% hint style="warning" %}
-Only enterprises marked as Producers can add products to OFN.
+Only enterprises marked as Producers can add products to Harvest To Order.
 [Non-Producer Hubs](package-types.md#for-non-producers-hubs) only need to select this option if they retail mixed boxes which they pack and contain items from multiple producers.
 {% endhint %}

-**Visible in Search:** If your profile is ready to go public, select 'visible', and your business will appear in the OFN's directory and map.
+**Visible in Search:** If your profile is ready to go public, select 'visible', and your business will appear in the Harvest To Order's directory and map.
 If you’re still making adjustments, select 'not visible', until you are ready.

 **Permalink:** You can customise part of the web address which will host to your shop.

-**Link to Shop Front:** This is the web address of your shop on the OFN \(if you've chosen a profile type with shopfront\).
+**Link to Shop Front:** This is the web address of your shop on the Harvest To Order \(if you've chosen a profile type with shopfront\).
 You can customise part of the URL above.

-**OFN ID:** This identifier makes it possible to recognize without ambiguity your enterprise even if you decide to change its name for example, and simplifies the work of the support team if necessary.
+**Harvest To Order ID:** This identifier makes it possible to recognize without ambiguity your enterprise even if you decide to change its name for example, and simplifies the work of the support team if necessary.

 ### Address

-This information is used to geolocate your enterprise the OFN map.
+This information is used to geolocate your enterprise the Harvest To Order map.
 Your exact address won't show if you are only registered as a Producer or Non-Producer Profile.
 However if you are registered as a Shop or Hub your address will show in text form in your shop front's contact details tab.

 ### Contact

-**Contact Name:** We ask for a contact name for the OFN’s records.
+**Contact Name:** We ask for a contact name for the Harvest To Order’s records.
 This name will not be displayed on your profile, but will be included in order confirmation emails if you're running a shop.

-**Email, Phone & Website:** These contact points will be listed on your OFN profile and shopfront, as a means for others to make contact with you.
+**Email, Phone & Website:** These contact points will be listed on your Harvest To Order profile and shopfront, as a means for others to make contact with you.

 ### Social